Ghana Broadcasting Corporation: History

-Establishment

-Broadcasting began in Ghana on 31 July 1935, from a wired relay station opened in Accra.
-The brain behind the introduction of broadcasting into the country was the then Governor of the Gold Coast, Sir Arnold Hodson, affectionately known as the "Sunshine Governor".

-He was ably assisted by a British radio engineer, Mr. F. A. W. Byron.
-By 17:00GMT on that historic day, gramophone records of martial and light music were relayed and at exactly 17:45GMT the voice of Sir Arnold Hodson came through to break the tension and the suspense with this explicit message:
+Broadcasting began on 31 July 1935, from a wired relay station opened in Accra.
+The brain behind the introduction of broadcasting into the country was the then Governor of the Gold Coast, Arnold Hodson.
+He was assisted by a British radio engineer, F. A. W. Byron.
+Gramophone records of martial and light music were relayed, and Hodson spoke the message:

-"One of the main reasons for introducing the Relay Service is to bring News, Entertainment and Music into the homes of all and sundry.
-This will bring to an end the barriers of isolation and ignorance in the path of progress and also to enable the people of Gold Coast to improve on their very rich cultural music".
+One of the main reasons for introducing the Relay Service is to bring news, entertainment and music into the homes of all and sundry.
+This will bring to an end the barriers of isolation and ignorance in the path of progress and also to enable the people of Gold Coast to improve on their very rich cultural music.